pcdshub/typhos/docs/source/upcoming_release_notes/611-enh_positioner_resizing.rst

 Features
 --------
-- Implement dynamic resizing in all directions for positioner widgets.
+- Rework the design, sizing, and font scaling of the positioner row widget to address concerns about readability and poor use of space for positioners that don't need all of the widget components.
-- Make positioner widgets more vertically compact.
+- Implement dynamic resizing in all directions for positioner row widgets.

 Bugfixes
 --------